Researching racial equity: The value of centering lived experience in the research process

 J-PAL also has a series of research resources that provide researchers and research staff with information and guidance for:

-Research can play a critical role in identifying structural inequities in systems and policies that disproportionately affect communities of color.
 The researching racial equity blog series features the contributions of researchers and partners in examining and addressing racial inequities and offers resources and tools for further learning.
 Part one shares an example of evaluating racial discrimination in employment.
 Part two features work quantifying housing discrimination.
 Part three gives an overview of stratification economics in the context of evaluations.
+Part five shares guidance for incorporating inclusive and asset-based framing throughout the research cycle.
+Part six examines sources of bias in administrative data bias.
+Lastly, in part seven, Damon Jones and J-PAL staff share progress on researching racial equity and future areas of work.